thewhitetulip/intro-to-vuejs/2_ajax.md

 `<event-item v-for="(event,index) in events" :event="event" :index="index"></event-item>`

-This would be our custom component which we define in app.js file.
+This will be our custom component which we define in app.js file.
 We include this file _after_ including Vue.js and Vue-resource.
 If we include this file before either of those two, then there would be errors since the script depends on both of them.

 We start with a simple Vue instance.